dyellin/dyellin.github.io/README.md

 ### Data Analytics Projects

 - FBI Hate Crime Analysis
-  - Currently analyzing FBI data on hate crimes spanning 1991-2023 using SQL for data cleaning and EDA, and Tableau for visualization
+  - Currently analyzing FBI data on hate crimes spanning 1991-2023 using **SQL** for data cleaning and EDA, and **Tableau** for visualization
 - TSA Claims Analysis
-  - Using Excel for data cleaning and EDA, Tableau for creating an interactive dashboard, analyzed TSA claims spanning 2000-2015 to facilitate improvements in efficiency and financial outcomes
+  - Using **Excel** for data cleaning and EDA, **Tableau** for creating an interactive dashboard, analyzed TSA claims spanning 2000-2015 to facilitate improvements in efficiency and financial outcomes
 - Operating Room Efficiency Study
-  - Using Google Sheets for data cleaning , SQL for EDA, Tableau for building an interactive dashboard, analyzed and interpreted sample hospital data to identify trends and patterns in operating room usage
+  - Using **Google Sheets** for data cleaning , **SQL** for EDA, **Tableau** for building an interactive dashboard, analyzed and interpreted sample hospital data to identify trends and patterns in operating room usage
 - 120 Years of the Olympics
-  - Running SQL and Python, performed data cleaning, EDA, and visualization on Olympic Games data
+  - Running **SQL** and **Python**, performed data cleaning, EDA, and visualization on Olympic Games data
   - Tested multiple hypotheses including:
       - Is there an advantage for athletes being from the host country?
 Do they win more?
       - Does it help or hurt for an athlete to compete in multiple events?